 - Empower your front liners

-Your customer support can make or break your Customer Experience as they are the ones that engage with the customers on the daily business.
+Your customer support can make or break your Customer Experience as they are the ones that engage with the customers on a daily business.
 They need to know how to build relationships with the customers and their sentiments.
 They should be able to care for and empathize with the customer’s issue.

 They need to be calm, patient, and knowledgeable, should know the product inside out, and have the authority to make instantaneous decisions.